puang59/Ball/README.md

-# Automated-teller-machine
-Automated teller machine program that lets user do all those tasks that a real life ATM would allow us to do.
+# Ball Location calculation (?)
+It is program that calculates the location of a ball dropped by a height given by the user (in m) in 5 seconds max.
 Works on C++ 17 (coded by a student who is very new to this language) https://github.com/rezuwii/Automated-teller-machine